 With iFax, you can do away with the whole tedious process of printing forms, filling them out, and driving by the nearest post office to mail them.
 Our online fax solution allows you to fax any IRS forms from the comfort of your home or office.

 With iFax, you can send your tax forms directly from your computer or mobile device, saving you time and hassle.
-Our military-grade encryption and robust security protocol ensure that your files are transmitted safely and securely to the IRS, giving you peace of mind that your sensitive tax information is protected.
+Our military-grade encryption and robust security protocol ensure that your files are transmitted safely and securely to the IRS fax number, giving you peace of mind that your sensitive tax return information is protected.
 You never have to worry about breaches and cyber attacks.

 Don’t let tax season stress you out.
 Simplify the process with iFax and enjoy this invaluable tool’s convenience, security, tracking, and cost-effectiveness.
 Sign up today and discover how easy it can be to file your tax forms with iFax.